broadinstitute/warp/pipelines/skylab/multiome/Multiome.changelog.md

+# 5.9.1
+2024-11-12 (Date of Last Commit)

+* Renamed the ATAC workflow library metric percent_target to atac_percent_target for compatibility with downstream tools

 # 5.9.0
 2024-10-21 (Date of Last Commit)

 * Updated the tabix flag in JoinMultiomeBarcodes task in H5adUtils.wdl to use CSI instead of TBI indexing, which supports chromosomes larger than 512 Mbp; this task changes the format for the ATAC fragment file index
 * Renamed the fragment file index from atac_fragment_tsv_tbi to atac_fragment_tsv_index

 # 5.8.0
 2024-10-23 (Date of Last Commit)